 tional conference phone circuit to be connected to the auxiliary input and output pins.
 Basically, a conference phone is a voice activated half-duplex controller which allows hands free conversation without audio feedback problems.
 Another useful application would be to connect a modem to the auxiliary input and output, thus eliminating the requirement for several components.
 In this mode the receive audio is passed through the ringer/speaker volume control and out the AxO pin.
 The SAE pin goes high, enabling the speaker amplifier.
 The transmit audio enters the audio interface via the auxiliary input amplifier and is connected directly to the TxO output amp.
-The speaker volume register controls the register.
-Transmit mute disables AxF from the input to the TxO output amp, disables AxO and enables the SO output
+The speaker volume register controls the volume control and new volume data enters the same register.
+Transmit mute disables AxF from the input to the TxO output amp, disables AxO and enables the SO output.